tsaie79/vk-cmd/README.md

 # Deploy job pods
 - Refer to `toos/job_pod_template.yaml`.
-- Set `Metadata.Name` (pod name) and `Sepc.NodeSelector.Kubernetes.io/hostname` in YAML as the `$JOBNAME`, to prevent conflict when launching new jobs.
+- Set `Metadata.Name` (job-name/pod-name) and `Sepc.NodeSelector.Kubernetes.io/role` in YAML as the `agent`, to prevent launching pods in control plane.
 - Assign shell commands at the key of `Spec.containers[0].Command` in YAML.
     - See Table 3.
     - Notice that if `$HOME` is mounted and bound automatically, then `$HOME` in the container is the same as that in the host.